Tainted\\Coders

 Bevy Commands

-In Bevy, each Command represents some mutation we want to perform on our world.
-Bevy takes these commands and will apply them to our world.
+In Bevy, each Command represents a mutation we want to apply to the state of our world.

 Scheduling commands